-In addition to the quality control staff, they also have call graders who listen to samplings of every agent’s calls and score them for later factoring into the overall audit they receive on a monthly basis.
+In addition to the quality control staff, they also have call graders who listen to samplings of every agent's calls and score them for later factoring into the overall audit they receive every month.

 Do the virtual receptionists typically have an American accent?

-PATLive is located 100% located in the U.S. and they don’t outsource their calls at any time.
+PATLive is located 100% in the U.S. and does not outsource their calls anywhere else.
 They do have bilingual agents available who can speak Spanish, but for the most part, any noticeable accents will typically be of the South Georgia tilt.

 Do you have any say in which specific individual(s) will answer your phones?

 PATLive works on a first-in/first-out model for their call center.
-When they receive a script from a new client (that’s you), they’re going to look at several factors to determine who will answer the phone.
+When they receive a script from a new client (that's you), they will look at several factors to determine who will answer the phone.
 These factors include:

 - Type of workflow